defoe-code/CDCS_Text_Mining_Lab/README.md

 # 6. Long-S fix

 Many historical documents used a [long-S that OCR tends to confuse as f](https://en.wikipedia.org/wiki/Long_s).
 For fixing this kind of OCR errors we apply in most of our defoe queries the [longsfix_sentence function](https://github.com/defoe-code/defoe/blob/master/defoe/query_utils.py) before applying any other preprocessing treatment to the text's words.
+This function calls automatically to a set of scripts produced for the [Edinburgh Geoparser](https://programminghistorian.org/en/lessons/geoparsing-text-with-edinburgh#patch-fix)

 ```
 def longsfix_sentence(sentence, defoe_path, os_type)

 ```

-This function needs to two user's parameters (apart from the sentence/word to inspect).
-The operating system - *os_type* -(either linux or mac), along with the path of their defoe installation - *defoe_path*.
-The reason is that function (LINE 263) calls to a set of different scripts depending on the user's operationg system.
+As we can se above *longsfix_sentence* function needs to two user's parameters (apart from the sentence/word to inspect).
+The user's operating system - *os_type* -(either linux or mac), along with the path of user's defoe installation path- *defoe_path*.
+The reason is that function (LINE 263) calls to a set of different scripts depending on the user's operationg system in which defoe queries are been run.

-Both parameteres are usually spicified in a configuration file ([example](https://github.com/defoe-code/defoe/blob/master/queries/music_including_norm.yml)) used to configure any query's parameters (e.g. preprocess treatment, lexicon file, etc).
+Both parameteres are usually spicified in a configuration file ([example](https://github.com/defoe-code/defoe/blob/master/queries/music_including_norm.yml)), like this one bellow:

 ```
 preprocess: normalize